MohamedGhonaim/alexmedportal/README.md

 # alexmedportal
-A webview app based on gonative.io free source code
+A webview app based on gonative.io free source code for medical students in alexandria faculty of medicine.